Tahoe Trio of Lakes

 The second lake has lots of first-come, first-served campsites along the shoreline, all with amazing views of the clear water and surrounding hills.
 Getting to the lake early gives you first access to the shaded shoreline campsites, which are ideal during afternoon heat.
 Pitch your tent and take a hike up to the upper lake—where campsites are also available—just over half a mile up the trail.
 As the highest lake in the trio, you get the best views of the valley and surrounding area from here.

 Campsites are first-come, first-served.
-Lock Leven Lakes Trailhead is located on Hampshire Rocks Rd., half a mile east of the Big Bend exit on I-80 (Exit 166).
+Loch Leven Lakes Trailhead is located on Hampshire Rocks Rd., half a mile east of the Big Bend exit on I-80 (Exit 166).
 Bring water for day hikes and a water purifier for overnight excursions, as there is no potable water at the trailhead or along the trail.
 Bathrooms are available at the trailhead but not along the trail.
 A fire permit is required for backcountry camping.
+IMPORTANT: Please review the updated fire restrictions for Tahoe National Forest.

 Bring the Outdoors to Your Inbox